TheOdinProject/curriculum/MoreJS/organizing-js/objects-constructors.md

 Add a function to the script (not the constructor) that can take user's input (through the command line, using prompt, or using an html form) and store book objects into an array.

-Your final function should look something like this:
+Your final program should look something like this:

 ```javascript
 let myLibrary = []